Unstructured-IO/unstructured/README.md

   * For processing image files, `tesseract` is required.
 See [here](https://tesseract-ocr.github.io/tessdoc/Installation.html) for installation instructions.
   * For processing PDF files, `tesseract` and `poppler` are required.
 The [pdf2image docs](https://pdf2image.readthedocs.io/en/latest/installation.html) have instructions on installing `poppler` across various platforms.

-Additionally, if you're planning to contribute to `unstructured`, we provide you an optional `pre-commit` configuration file to ensure your code matches the formatting and linting standards used in `unstructured`.
+Additionally, if you're planning to contribute to `meridian_partition`, we provide you an optional `pre-commit` configuration file to ensure your code matches the formatting and linting standards used in `meridian_partition`.
 If you'd prefer not to have code changes auto-tidied before every commit, you can use  `make check` to see whether any linting or formatting changes should be applied, and `make tidy` to apply them.